-This Item will be measured by the foot of railpermanent concrete traffic barrier repaired or replaced and byas measured along the each rail postface of concrete traffic barrier repaired or replaced.
+This Item will be measured by the foot of permanent concrete traffic barrier repaired or replaced as measured along the face of concrete traffic barrier repaired or replaced.

-The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Permanent Concrete RailTraffic Barrier Repair," and "Permanent Concrete RailTraffic Barrier Replacement," "Concrete Post Repair," and "Concrete Post Replacement" of the type identified.
-This price is full compensation for removing and reinstalling metal rail compenents; for breaking back and restoring permanent concrete rail; fortraffic barrier; furnishing and placing all materials; for (including painting where applicable); salvaging and reinstalling existing expansion joints; and for all labor, tools, equipment, and incidentals necessary to complete the work.
+The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Permanent Concrete Traffic Barrier Repair" and "Permanent Concrete Traffic Barrier Replacement," of the type identified.
+This price is full compensation for breaking back and restoring permanent concrete traffic barrier; furnishing and placing all materials (including painting where applicable); salvaging and reinstalling existing expansion joints; and all labor, tools, equipment, and incidentals necessary to complete the work.